CyberFlameGO/svnpython/Doc/library/urllib2.rst

    returns a string in this format.

    *headers* should be a dictionary, and will be treated as if :meth:`add_header` was called with each key and value as arguments.
-This is often used to "spoof" the ``User-Agent`` header, which is used by a browser to identify itself -- some HTTP servers only allow requests coming from common browsers as opposed to scripts.
-For example, Mozilla Firefox may identify itself as ``"Mozilla/5.0 (X11; U; Linux i686) Gecko/20071127 Firefox/2.0.0.11"``, while :mod:`urllib2`'s default user agent string is ``"Python-urllib/2.6"`` (on Python 2.6).

    The final two arguments are only of interest for correct handling of third-party HTTP cookies: